 Irish Independent 13 July 1925

-That April he emigrated to the USA, following an older brother James already there and went to live on West 23rd St, New York City.
-He visited Ireland the following year before returning to The Big Apple in July 1930.
+That April he emigrated to the USA, following an older brother James already over there and went to live on West 23rd St, New York City.
+He visited Ireland on holidays the following year before returning to The Big Apple in July 1930.

 But a year later Dan was dead, drowned in an accident while swimming at the Atlantic Beach resort off Long Island, New York on 12 July 1931.
 According to local papers, Dan was one of many dragged to a watery grave that weekend by a vicious tidal undertow from the beaches in the area.